Ohlins TPX & TTX 44 Automotive Shock Owners Manual

 The Ohlins TPX/TTX44 shock absorbers are a racer friendly shock absorber, easy to set up, dial in and rebuild.
 Support is always available from the Ohlins distributors worldwide.

 When adjusting the spring preload you move the spring seat.
 This will lower or raise the vehicle ride height.
-The ride height is an important criteria for the behavior of your vehicle.
+The ride height is an important criteria for the behaviour of your vehicle.

 Set the Spring Preload